History of the Jews in China: Names

-It has been recorded that the Chinese historically called the Jews Tiao jin jiao (挑筋教), loosely, "the religion which removes the sinew," probably referring to the Jewish dietary prohibition against eating the sciatic nerve (from Genesis 32:32).
+Historically, the Chinese people called Judaism Tiaojinjiao (挑筋教), loosely translated as "the religion which removes the sinew," probably referring to the Jewish dietary prohibition against eating the sciatic nerve (from Genesis 32:32).

-Jewish dietary law (kashrut), which forbids the eating of, among other foods, non-ruminant mammals, shellfish and reptiles, would have most likely caused Jewish communities to stand out from the surrounding mainstream Chinese population, as Chinese culture is typically very free in the range of items it deems suitable for food.
+Jewish dietary laws (kashrut), which forbid the eating of, among other foods, non-ruminant mammals, shellfish and reptiles, would have most likely caused Jewish communities to stand out from the surrounding mainstream Chinese population, as Chinese culture is typically very free in the range of items it deems suitable for food.

-Jews have also been called the Blue-Hat Hui (藍帽回 (Lánmào Húi)), in contrast to other populations of Hui people, who have identified with hats of other colors.
+Jews have also been called the Blue Hat Hui (藍帽回 (Lánmào Húi)), in contrast to other populations of Hui people, who have identified with hats of other colors.
 The distinction between Muslim and Jewish Hui is not, and historically has not been, well recognised by the dominant Han population.